Sunday Cup race at Martinsville: Start time, forecast, TV details - NBC Sports

 STREAMING: Watch the race on the NBC Sports App

-FORECAST: The wunderground.com forecast calls for partly cloudy skies with a high of 60 degrees and a 6% chance of rain at the start of the race.
+FORECAST: The wunderground.com forecast calls for mostly sunny skies with a high of 62 degrees and a 1% chance of rain at the start of the race.

 LAST RACE: Kyle Busch snapped his 33-race winless streak with his victory in Wednesday’s rain-delayed race at Texas.
 Martin Truex Jr. was second.
 Christopher Bell placed a career-high third.